frkatona/Godot_NN_Testing/readme.md

 ## to do

+ - fixes
+   - save parameters of new best before it fails, or at least print them at start of new generation (some generations last longer than I care to wait, which is functionally perfect given the lack of calculating any cost)
+   - make wind particles look good
  - improve algorithm
    - 1+1 ES is slow and doesn't explore the possibility space effectively "\[d\]ue to its single-solution nature and simple mutation operator"